anishaman6206/ML-Visualization-tool/README.md

 # ML Model Visualizer

-Welcome to the **ML Model Visualizer** project!
-This interactive tool allows users to explore and understand various machine learning models and their performance.
-It provides comprehensive visualization and hyperparameter tuning options for both classification and regression tasks.
+Explore and visualize machine learning models with ease using this **ML Model Visualizer!**
+The ML Model Visualizer is an interactive Streamlit application designed to explore different datasets and machine learning models.
+It allows users to visualize the effects of hyperparameter tuning on both classification and regression models.
+Users can select datasets, choose from a range of models, and immediately see how changes in hyperparameters impact model performance.
+This tool helps in understanding how different settings influence model outcomes and aids in selecting the best configuration for a given problem.

 ## Overview